Animenosekai/nasse/NEXT.md

 # Next

-> Provides informations about the next coming version
+> Provides information about the next coming version

 This version provides general improvements over the whole project, brining more stability and ease of use.

+> **Warning**
+> This is a breaking update !

+The endpoints modelling objects are now slightly different.
+Most of them support method variation, which lets the app developer change the endpoint definition for different methods.

+Also, this comes with several changes in how the models attributes and parameters are managed.
+Please look at the new models' definition before updating.

 ## New